benkuly/trixnity/website/docs/client/features.md

 database.

 Async transactions means, that all changes to the database are collected and processed in the background.
-So database operations are decoubled from the cache and the cache does not need to wait for each write.
+So database operations are decoupled from the cache and the cache does not need to wait for each write.
 This means that even if a sync has not been saved completely to the database, the UI can already render the processed sync.